 Enter the code you received on the next screen, and create a new password.

 For more details about your Outlook account if you encounter any errors in your account, please contact an available 24×7 technician.
 Here you will get a solution for all your problems and additional info as well.
-Immediately contact us at the recover hacked Outlook check box.
+Immediately contact Outlook Customer Service at the recover hacked Outlook check box.